posthtml/posthtml-loader/README.md

 |**[`path`](#path)**|`{String}`|`loader.resourcePath`|PostHTML Config Path|
 |**[`ctx`](#context)**|`{Object}`|`{}`|PostHTML Config Context|

-If you want to use are shareable config file instead of inline options in your `webpack.config.js` create a `posthtml.config.js` file and placed it somewhere down the file tree in your project.
+If you want to use are shareable config file instead of inline options in your `webpack.config.js` create a `posthtml.config.js` file and place it somewhere down the file tree in your project.
 The nearest config relative to `dirname(file)` currently processed by the loader applies.
 This enables **Config Cascading**.
 Despite some edge cases the config file will be loaded automatically and **no** additional setup is required.
 If you don't intend to use Config Cascading, it's recommended to place `posthtml.config.js` in the **root** `./` of your project

 ```
 |– src